 If you made any additional changes not specified here, then be sure to use your Customization Log as a reminder to make those same changes after each upgrade.

 And whenever you do an upgrade, you should always manually inspect any template that you know that you have personalized.

 Changes that you made to headers on old templates might need to be manually recreated when upgrading:

-For all of our customers that own 4 seats or more, we have been going the extra mile...
+For all of our customers that own the Sync feature, we have been going the extra mile...

 Not just running your personalized master templates through our automated Personalization Upgrade Utility that automatically finds and transfers most common personalizations,

 but also providing full service transfer of ALL of your personalizations each time that you upgrade (including ones not automatically found and transferred).

 Your success is important to us, and this is one more way that we have been saying, "Thank you for being a long-time valued customer"